 With your cleaning finished, it’s time to take out a flashlight and give your home a thorough search for any gaps or cracks where cockroaches may be entering.
 Check your basement, attic, and any visible insulation for cracks.
 Look around at the edges of your floorboards and underneath your appliances too.
 Check all cables, hoses, and ducts that enter or exit from the house to see if the gaps they use are fully sealed.

 Use caulk and foam insulation to seal any gaps that you find.
-Remember, cockroaches can move through very small spaces, so it’s important to seal up even the tiniest gaps.
+Remember, cockroaches can move through small spaces, so it’s important to seal up even the tiniest gaps.
+Try these tips to keep pests out of your house as well.

 Cockroaches stay in places where they can find food and water.
 You can make your home unappetizing by removing all available sources of food.
 Store all fruits and vegetables in the refrigerator.
 If you have any flour, cereal, grains, sugars or other cooking supplies in bags or boxes, buy plastic bins and store them there instead so they can be fully sealed (and stay fresh longer).